mgedmin/ztk-py3-status/README.rst

   ./get_pypi_status.py --cache-dir=~/.cache/pypi-meta --cache-max-age=3600

 The sdist cache used by get_deps.py is (a) configurable, and (b) compatible with buildout.
-If you use a shared buildout cache, so you can speed up the initial dependency extraction with ::
+If you use a shared buildout cache, you can speed up the initial dependency extraction with ::

   ./get_deps.py --cache-dir=~/.buildout/cache/dist < status.json > deps.json